Feudal-Project/OpenDINRail/README.md

 ### Buying the OpenDINRail controller
 In order to create your own OpenDINRail controller, you need to buy a few components as well as the PCB connecting them all together.
 The PCB can be bought from [PCBWay](https://www.pcbway.com/project/shareproject/OpenDINRail_Controller_Feudal_Technologies_99916049.html).
 This way you can be sure, the PCB is manufactured by a known supplier, with the settings to your liking!
 To buy all needed components, simply have a look at the excel sheet provided [here](https://github.com/Feudal-Project/OpenDINRail/tree/main/Controller-module/hardware).
 I provided alternatives for some components.
-In general, you don't have to buy the components from link provided, they are just for reference and I don't get a commission if you use them.
-Make sure to read the info in the comment column to be on the safe side, while ordering!
+In general, you don't have to buy the components from the link provided, they are just for reference and I don't get a commission if you use them.
+Make sure to read the info in the comment column to be on the safe side while ordering!

 ### Buying the OpenDINRail IO module
 The IO module consists of two different PCBs.
 One smaller [top PCB](https://www.pcbway.com/project/shareproject/OpenDINRail_IO_module_top_PCB_Feudal_Technologies_298a59ed.html) and a bigger [bottom](https://www.pcbway.com/project/shareproject/OpenDINRail_IO_module_bottom_PCB_Feudal_Technologies_14f4fc74.html) one.
 I highly recommend to buy both, but strictly speaking the top one is not necessary, as it only extends the IOs.
 If you don't buy the top PCB, 8 inputs and 8 outputs are not available.
 There are two different paths you can take while ordering your PCBs from PCBWay.